Best Practices: Business Continuity

 Keep Your Transactions Moving

-If you are in need of a loan to help keep your business moving during this pandemic, the U.S. Small Business Administration is offering low-interest federal disaster loans for working capital to California small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).
+If you are in need of a loan to help keep your business moving during this pandemic, the U.S. Small Business Administration is offering several loan options to small businesses and independent contractors.
+Learn more about them here.

 Now is the time to leverage the technology that you probably already have in place.